-4 Results - Part 2 Real Case Study: 10 March 2021
+Results - Part 2 Real Case Study: 10 March 2021 $\mathbf{4}$

-In the second part of the paper, the previously described effects on flow fields in complex terrain are investigated combined for a case study based on observed conditions.
+In the second part of the paper, the previously described effects on flow fields in complex terrain are investigated combined for a case study based on real-life conditions.
 For this study, a five-minute time period of the measurement data from 10 March 2021 at 11:30 a.m. was extracted to generate inflow data in the valley.
 This was then propagated through the domain and compared to the experimental data.
 On the plateau, the flow direction is west-northwest, which corresponds with the predominant wind direction at this site.
-The atmosphere was slightly unstable, and the forest was not leafy because it was springtime.
-The depth of the ABL was set to 300 m height.
-The turbulence and velocity profiles were measured by the met mast.
-To obtain the velocity profile at the inflow plane, the measurement data were adjusted to the flow field in the valley.
+The atmosphere was slightly unstable stratified, and the forest was not leafy because of the springtime considered here.
+The turbulence and the velocity profile were measured by the met mast.
+To obtain the velocity profile at the inflow plane, the measurement data were adjusted to 445 the flow field in the valley.
+This resulted in a reference velocity $u{ref} = 4.8 \text{ m s}^{-1}$ at the hub height $z{ref} = 72 \text{ m}$ with an Hellmann exponent $\alpha = 0.2$ at the inflow plane.
+The synthetic turbulence for this purpose was generated with a turbulence intensity of $T{i=15\%}$.
+The used length scale was 42 m, which is consistent with findings of Peña et al.